Open Source · C++20 · GPL v3

 • Broadcast input — send the same keystrokes to multiple sessions simultaneously

-• Auto-save and restore open sessions on launch
+• Auto-save and restore open sessions on launch; named workspaces save and switch between layouts

 • Horizontal or vertical tiling direction set per window, with a global default